Jhamim-py/Jhamim-py/README.md

 ❤️ Passionate about technology.<br>
-📚 Studying Systems Development Analysis at SEENAI Suiço Brasileiro.
-(2/3)<br>
+📚 Studying Systems Development Analysis at SENAI Suiço Brasileiro.(2/3)<br>
 🌱 Learning more about Front-end, Back-end, Database and Mobile <br>
 <br>